Ruth Mix

-Nadine Ruth Mix or Ruth Jane Mix (July 13, 1912 - September 21, 1977) was an actress.
+Nadine Ruth Mix or Ruth Jane Mix (July 13, 1912 - September 21, 1977) was an American actress.

 Early years

 Mix was born in Dewey, Oklahoma, to Tom and Olive Stokes Mix.
 She had a half-sister, Thomasina Mix.

 After they divorced, when Mix was 15, her mother asked a Los Angeles court to order that the girl's allowance be increased from $50 per month to $1,500 per month.
 The judge denied the request until someone was appointed guardian of her estate and said she would have to become a "boarding pupil" rather than a "day school pupil".
 By January 1929, her monthly allowance had been increased to $225, but her spending led a judge to chastise her when a debt-collection agency attached an allowance check after she ran up a $1,000 hotel bill in New York.
 The judge admonished her to "try to be more modest about her ways of living."
 The monthly allocation ended via another court ruling in 1930 after she married.